mahnaz007/ImagePreprocessing/docs/usage.md

 The pipeline consists of three main steps:
 - **BIDsing**: Converting raw neuroimaging data (e.g., DICOM) into BIDS format.
 - **BIDS Validation**: Validating the converted BIDS dataset to ensure compliance with the BIDS standard.
-- **Defacing**: Applying defacing to NIfTI files in the anatomical data to anonymize participants.
+- **Defacing**: Applying defacing to NIfTI files in the anatomical data by removing facisal features.

-This guide will walk you through the setup, usage, and execution of the preprocessing pipeline.

 ## Prerequisites
 Before running this pipeline, ensure you have the following installed: